Sovereign-Labs/sovereign-book/src/1-intro.md

 For decades, developers have been forced to build applications on shared, general-purpose blockchains.
 This model forces apps with vastly different needs to compete for the same limited blockspace.
 Building your application as a dedicated rollup gives you three strategic advantages:

 1.  **Dedicated Throughput:** Your users will never have to compete with a viral NFT drop.
 A rollup gives your application its own dedicated lane, ensuring a consistently fast and affordable user experience.
-2.  **Capture More Value:** On shared blockchains, user fees primarily benefit the chain operators (i.e. L1 validators or general-purpose L2 sequencer).
+2.  **Capturing More Value:** On shared blockchains, user fees primarily benefit the chain operators (i.e. L1 validators or general-purpose L2 sequencer).
 With a rollup, your application and its users can capture the vast majority of that value, creating a sustainable economic engine for your project.
 3.  **Full Control & Flexibility:** Go beyond the limitations of a shared virtual machine.
 A rollup gives you full control over the execution environment, allowing you to define your own rules for how transactions are processed. **With a rollup, you're in the driver's seat.**

 ## Why Choose the Sovereign SDK?